tarunmangla/lmap-assignments/unit-2.md

 2. How could you use active listening or asking the right questions to understand another person’s perspective?
+- Humble inquiry:
+  - Express feelings to the lab manager
+  - And then PI
-- Humble inquiry into why clinical counseling is not encouraged in the group
+  - If not, why clinical counseling is not encouraged in the group

 3. How could you enact influence through expert or referent power to achieve the ideal outcome?
-- Referent power.
-Form a meaningful connection with Doc Ada or Howie Walker.
+- Lab manager has the referent power.
+Form a meaningful connection with Doc Ada / Howie Walker.
+Make a working relationship/befriend them.

 ### Student perspective